PsyDynamic/CratCAL/README.md

 ### Windows

-1. Go to the [Python][Python3] download page and download the latest Python 3 version.
+1. Go to the [Python download page][Python3] and download the latest Python 3 version.
 2. Take the steps through the installer.
 3. Now you can execute the `CratCAL.py` via Python 3, and it should look like the pictures in [Rundown](#rundown).